ey-al/academic-site/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Eyal Hanfling is a PhD student at MIT in comparative politics and security studies..
+bio: Eyal Hanfling is a PhD student at MIT in comparative politics and international relations..

 interests:
 - Political Violence